 - Halo: Forerunner installations are most commonly guarded by robotic Sentinels; even the basic "Aggressor" variant is armed with a laser capable of cutting through steel.
-Later in Halo4, the Forerunner Prometheans are robotic units originally created to fight the Flood, with the strongest type being the Knights, which are heavily armed bipedal robots that can teleport anywhere at will.
+However, they have mostly been replaced from Halo 4 onward by the Forerunner Prometheans, robotic units originally created to fight the Flood, with the strongest type being the Knights, which are heavily armed bipedal robots that can teleport anywhere at will.
 What makes the Knights unique is that most of them are prehistoric humans who were forcibly converted into machines.

 - God Hand: Has a great deal of robot enemies in the fourth level.
 They aren't too different from the regular type, but it helps emphasize the level's mechanical theme (as opposed to Western, wasteland, or circus, the themes of the preceding levels).
 The boss of the level is a mecha Giant Mook, Dr. Ion.

 - Hard Reset is about a robot uprising, so all its enemies are various robots.